SamBoots/modern-vulkan/README.md

 ### [BBFramework](https://github.com/SamBoots/BBFramework/tree/main), my custom framework to replace most of the STL
 My own framework to replace parts of the STL to learn how and why it works.
 At times adjusting it to exactly what I need.
 Most data containers and cross-platform code comes from here.
 The base bones of the project.
+This project has a modified version of the BBFramework and is consindered to be the most up to date.
 ### Tight memory control
 Most if not all memory is managed via memory arena's, which are linear allocators with debug functionality to track memory usage.
 There are memory interfaces for freelists, but the underlying memory comes from a linear allocator.